catseye/Chrysoberyl/article/Games.md

 Implemented Games
 -----------------

-    Animals:
-      type: Game
+### Animals

-      genre: Guessing
+*   genre: Guessing
-      vintage: true
-      description: |
+*   authors: Unknown
+*   auspices: Unknown

 Animals is a classic "expert system" game.
 The computer asks you to think of an animal, and then asks you a series of yes/no questions in an attempt to discover what animal you chose.
 If it comes to the wrong conclusion, it asks you for a question that would distinguish the animal that you chose, and adds it to its database.
 In this way it "learns" about more animals as more games are played.
-      # until i find a canonical description
-      no-specification: true
-      development-stage: vintage
-      authors: []

-    animals.erl:
-      type: Implementation
-      implementation-of:
-      - Animals
+#### Implementation: animals.erl

-      in-distribution: Animals distribution
+*   in-distribution: Animals distribution
-      prebuilt-for-platforms:
-      - Erlang
-      authors:
-      - Chris Pressey
-      auspices:
-      - Cat's Eye Technologies
-      license: Public Domain
+*   license: Public Domain
-      inception-date: ca 1999
+*   inception-date: ca 1999
-      host-language: Erlang
+*   host-language: Erlang
-      interface: terminal
+*   interface: terminal

     Flip: